Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

 is less than or equal to $c_2.$ For any $\alpha\in \Pic(X_s)$ of degree 1, set

 It gives the theorem for number fields.

 For the construction of $\OM$, set

-Here $c>0$ and $\CO(c)$ is the trivial line bundle on $\ZZ$ with metric given by $\|1\|=e^{-c}$, and viewed as an adelic line bundle on $J$ by pull-back, and $\ol\lambda_{S}$ is the Hodge bundle associated to $J\to S$, endowed with the Faltings metric.
-Note that $\ol\lambda_{S}$ is an adelic line bundle on $S$ by \cite[\S2.6.2]{YZ2}, and the current notation is justified by Lemma \ref{hodge bundle equivalence}.
-This gives
+Here $c>0$ and $\CO(c)$ is the trivial line bundle on $\ZZ$ with metric given by $\|1\|=e^{-c}$, and viewed as an adelic line bundle on $J$ by pull-back, and $\ol\lambda_{S}$ is the adelic Hodge bundle associated to $X\to S$ described in \S\ref{sec hodge bundle}.
+In particular, $\ol\lambda_{S}$ is an adelic line bundle on $S/\ZZ$ computing the Faltings height by Lemma \ref{hodge bundle equivalence} and \cite[\S5.5]{YZ2}.